 Common side effects found in 5 to 10% of patients are dizziness, headaches, drowsiness, lack of energy, weakness, palpitations, and nausea.
 An extensive list of side effects can be found below with their occurrence rates.

-Common adverse effects (5 to 10% of patients) (Koola)
+Common Adverse Effects (5 to 10% of patients) (Koola)

-Less common adverse effects (1 to 4%)
+Less Common Adverse Effects (1 to 4%)

-Rare adverse Effects (<1%)
+Rare Adverse Effects (<1%)

 Previous anaphylaxis with prazosin is an absolute contraindication.
 Otherwise, there are no absolute contraindications of this medication, and there are no black box warnings.
 As with all medications, the clinician should avoid prescribing prazosin if there is a hypersensitivity or prior adverse effect with other medications in this class (including terazosin, tamsulosin, doxazosin).
-Caution should be used in patients with hypotension due to the potential adverse effect of orthostatic hypotension, especially considering the first-dose phenomenon associated with the initiation of prazosin.
+Caution should be used in patients with hypotension due to the potential adverse effect of orthostatic hypotension, especially considering the first-dose phenomenon associated with the initiation of therapy with prazosin.
 Caution is also advisable in the setting of cataracts as antagonism of the alpha-1 receptors on the iris dilator muscle can contribute to floppy iris syndrome.

 The use of prazosin in the setting of other vasodilatory medication or other antihypertensives increases the propensity for orthostatic hypotension.
 This medication does not require routine drug monitoring.
-However, if patients present with any severe side effects, including syncope, weakness, tachycardia, impotence, orthostatic hypotension, or others as listed above, the provider should consider alternative treatment options.
+However, if patients present with any severe side effects, including syncope, weakness, tachycardia, impotence, orthostatic hypotension, or others, as listed above, the provider should consider alternative treatment options.